CSA-RH/aro-eip-toolkit/README.md

 - Detected after 10 iterations without progress
 - Overcommitted EIP resources excluded to avoid false positives
 - Detailed IP lists shown after 10 iterations, hidden when progress detected

+**CPIC/Azure Discrepancy Detection:**
+- Detects when CPIC Success, Total Assigned EIPs, and Azure IPs don't match
+- Azure is the source of truth - discrepancies indicate CPIC reporting IPs that aren't actually on the Azure NIC
+- Detected per-node and displayed when:
+  - Discrepancy detected (values don't match)
+  - AND no progress detected for 10 iterations (same condition as yellow highlighting)
+- Shows detailed information:
+  - Which IPs are in CPIC Success but not on Azure NIC (with EIP resource names if available)
+  - Which IPs are on Azure NIC but not in CPIC Success
+  - Discrepancy count and message
+- Node output highlighted in yellow when discrepancy detected and no progress for 10 iterations

 **Unassigned EIP Detection:**
 - Detected after 10 iterations without progress